ncatlab/nlab-content/pages/1/0/7/4/24701/content.md

 $$\frac{\Gamma \vdash b \coloneqq a:A}{\Gamma \vdash b:A} \qquad \frac{\Gamma \vdash b \coloneqq a:A}{\Gamma \vdash \delta_A(a, b):b =_A a}$$

-The structural rules for type definitions are the natural deduction rules for unary sums, with formation and introduction rules:
+The structural rules for type definitions are the natural deduction rules for [[copying]] types, with formation and introduction rules:

 $$\frac{\Gamma \vdash B \coloneqq A \; \mathrm{type}}{\Gamma \vdash B \; \mathrm{type}} \qquad \frac{\Gamma \vdash B \coloneqq A \; \mathrm{type} \quad \Gamma \vdash a:A}{\Gamma \vdash \mathrm{copy}(a):B}$$